lkerr/groundfish-MSE/documentation/econ_module.md

 * **zero_out_closed_asc:** currently only closes a target when it's ACL is reached.
 It should close all fisheries that would be caught with it.
 For example, if GB Cod quotas are hit, then *all* multispecies GB fishing stops.
 It also must adjust the landings and (probably catch) multipliers -- if a vessel targets skates after the GB Cod quota is hit, it should not land any GB cod.
 Whether it can catch GB cod is TBD.

 * **working_econ_module.R :**
   * Needs to be cleaned up.
-I'm using over 6GB of RAM in a single simulation, so that's probably too much.
-Doesn't look like I have a leak, just using lots of memory.
+Tidyverse version uses 6GB of RAM in a single simulation.
+Doesn't look like I have a leak, just using lots of memory.  data.table version is down to ~4.4GB.
-  * Needs to be sped up.  data.table instead of tidyverse?
-Currently takes over 16 minutes to run nyear=170 (so 20 years)
+  * Needs to be sped up.  data.table instead of seems to speed up?
+Tidyverse version takes 16 minutes to run 1 replicated for 20 years (48sec/yr).
+The data.table version takes 22-23 to run 2 replicates for 20 years (33 sec/yr).  approx 31% faster
   * Does not yet incorporate catch/landings multipliers.
 So that's a big problem.
 Will need to add the multiplier data, code to integrate, test, and adjust.
   * Doesn't read/use IJ1 trawl survey index(biomass index computed on Jan 1).
+  * does not store fishery revenue anywhere, just overwrites it.
+  * slowest parts are eproduction, prepping and joining the targeting dataset, etargeting, and randomdraw.
 ### Notes
 * Here is a note
-* packages are gmm, mvtnorm, tmvtnorm, expm, msm, Matrix, TMB, forcats, readr, tidyverse, dplyr
+* packages are gmm, mvtnorm, tmvtnorm, expm, msm, Matrix, TMB, forcats, readr, tidyverse, dplyr, data.table